beancount/fava/fava/help/features.md

 interface using the `use-external-editor` configuration variable through the `beancount://` URL handler.
-See the [Beancount urlscheme](https://github.com/aumayr/beancount_urlscheme) project for pre-configured URL handlers for OS X and Cygwin.
+See the [Beancount urlscheme](https://github.com/aumayr/beancount_urlscheme) project for pre-configured URL handlers for macOS and Cygwin.

 ## Multiple Beancount files